qbxlvnf11/data-preprocessing-methods/README.md

 =============

 #### - Data processing or management methods for machine learning
-  - tf.data.Dataset: how to process data by using tf.data.Dataset in Tensorflow
+  - tf.data.Dataset: how to process data in Tensorflow
-  - Gamma Encoding: in graph classification problem, what kind of node features use is influential for classification performance
-  - Graph subsampling: removing node or edge randomly to subsampling and augmentation of graph dataset
-  - Random walks of grpah nodes: method of generating random walks of graph nodes using in Node2Vec
+  - torch.utils.data: building custom dataset for neural model in Pytorch
+  - Gamma Encoding: brightness and contrast adjustments
+  - TORCHVISION.TRANSFORMS: how to process image data in Pytorch
+  - NLP process methods: lemmatization, stemming, POS tagging, TF-IDF, Graphization etc.
+  - TorchText: how to process text data in Pytorch
+  - STFT: determining the sinusoidal frequency and phase content of local sections of a signal as it changes over time

 #### - Upload code as the Jupiter Notebook file (.ipynb) for intuitive understanding